We spent a solid month exploring the Indonesian island. So here’s our tried and tested 3 weeks in Lombok itinerary.

 From hopping some of the best beaches in Lombok, to visiting mystical bat caves, there is so much to do in and around the Kuta area.

 The main town of Kuta is one of the only places on the island where you’ll find a good standard of westernised foods.
 So if you’re looking for some good pizza or pasta, this could be the place.

-Other than that, we’re sure Kuta will be top of your Lombok itinerary, as it makes for a great place to start your journey from – or to base yourself for a few days.
+Other than that, we’re sure Kuta will be top of your 3 weeks in Lombok itinerary, as it makes for a great place to start your journey from – or to base yourself for a few days.

 When we say middle we basically mean Benang Stokel & Benang Kelambu Waterfalls.

 We took the drive up from Kuta on scooters, which took around 1 hour and 30 minutes, and it was well worth the visit.

 You could definitely work your way up and stay in a local guesthouse nearby, before moving on to the Northern section of Lombok.